Finding Balance Between Sedentary and Exercise

 Finding the middle ground between sedentary and compulsive exercise would likely be difficult for some.
 I know it was for me.
-A lot of this likely stems from improper training and expectations during grade school and high school, while some of it might also stem from social media and entertainment media.
+Most of this likely stems from improper training and expectations during grade school and high school, while some might also stem from social media and entertainment media.

-It might sound silly, but a great example of this might be how I did not understand how to pace myself while running or lifting weights for many years.
+A great example of this might be how I did not understand how to pace myself while running or lifting weights for many years.
 As a football player, my training was geared around sprinting and going big.
-For clarity, running was about getting from point A to point B in the quickest amount of time, and lifting was all about getting HUGE and setting records.
+For clarity, running was about getting from point A to point B quickly, and lifting was all about getting HUGE and setting records.
 As a result, I was conditioned to push hard for shorter distances, overeat, and over-train.
-This was simply unstainable as I got older.
+This was simply unsustainable as I got older.
 I can only imagine that others have had a similar experience.

 Making it worse, we live in a society that expects instant gratification.
 We want things now and will do almost anything to experience an immediate result.
 I believe that something like weight loss or overall fitness is no different.
-No doubt, this could lead to unhealthy tactics such as over-training or poor eating habits.
-This is simply not good.
+This could undoubtedly lead to unhealthy tactics such as over-training or poor eating habits.
+This is not good.

 On the other end of the spectrum are those who see the effort the athletes or cross-fitters put into their workouts.
-Onlookers are reluctant to even get started because they feel that they cannot match that intensity or that perhaps they might be judged for not.
-This type of discomfort is simply not for most, so it doesn’t surprise me that some simply avoid trying.
+Onlookers are reluctant to even get started because they feel they cannot match that intensity or might be judged for not.
+This type of discomfort is not for most, so it doesn’t surprise me that some simply avoid trying.

 Face the Reality

-The reality is that most don’t need to become some finely tuned athlete to become healthy.
-Another reality is that some of those finely tuned athletes are not actually healthy anyway.
+The reality is that most don’t need to become finely-tuned athletes to become healthy.
+Another fact is that some of those finely-tuned athletes are not healthy anyway.
 Besides, this isn’t about them… it’s about YOU!

 YOU want to be healthier.
 YOU want to feel good about yourself.
 YOU want to live longer.
-Well, then don’t set yourself up with the expectation that you need to kill yourself to make all that happen.
+Don’t set yourself up with the expectation that you must kill yourself to make all that happen.
 You don’t.
 Health and fitness are relative to many things, and everyone will have a different path to achieve what they seek.

 Look at the Time and Long-Term

-We should pay homage to the idea that it would be unhealthy to lose too much weight or gain too much too fast.
+We should pay homage to the idea that losing too much weight or gaining too much too fast would be unhealthy.
 Additionally, our immune system suffers when we work out too hard or not at all.
 So look at the long-term and focus on the time of each session instead.
 This will allow you the opportunity to get started, pace yourself, and find your long-term groove.